 Although peanut butter is often advised as a high-quality dog treat, is it actually safe for your husky?
 What happened to nuts being toxic for dogs?
 This article will clear everything up, for a quick answer, check below.

 Can huskies eat peanut butter?
-Yes, huskies can eat peanut butter as long as it does not contain Xylitol, a harmful artificial sweetener, or high salt content.
+Yes, huskies can eat peanut butter so long as it does not contain Xylitol, a harmful artificial sweetener, or high salt content.